Frequently Asked Questions

-Q. How much will lift tickets and equipment hire add to the final cost?
+Q. How much will equipment and lift tickets add to the final cost?

-A. This depends on a few factors, like if you are an adult or child, what kind of lift ticket you need and how much equipment you wish to hire.
+A. There is a flat fee of $60 for equipment hire.
+Lift tickets will depend on a few factors, like if you are an adult or child and whether or not you need a lesson.
 But as a general rule of thumb, add about $300, but check out the pricing options tab for all the information

 Q. I've booked and paid for hire equipment. what does this include?

-A. Hire equipment includes - Pants, Jacket, Helmet, snowboard or skis and boots.
-Please note that for hygiene reasons gloves and goggles can not be hired. these must be pre bought before the trip.
+A. Hire equipment includes - Pants, Jacket, Helmet, Boots and Snowboard or Skis.
+Please note that for hygiene reasons gloves and goggles can not be hired.
+These must be purchased before the trip.